 --The Grifters (1963), by Jim Thompson

-Since in the United States a month ago--Has it been a month already?--Americans elected as president, for the second time, an unashamed, unregenerate grifter, a cynical purveyor of Trump guitars and Trump watches and Trump bobbleheads and Trump bullshit, I thought it would be appropriate to pay tribute to the heinous, YMCA-tripping, old bastard--and the marks who elected him--with a review of Jim Thompson's 1963 timeless classic crime novel The Grifters.
+Since in the United States a month ago--Has it been a month already?--Americans elected as president, for the second time, an unashamed, unregenerate grifter, a cynical purveyor of Trump guitars and Trump watches and Trump bobbleheads and Trump bullshit, I thought it would be appropriate to pay tribute to the heinous, YMCA-tripping, old bastard--and the legion of marks who elected him--with a review of Jim Thompson's timeless classic crime novel The Grifters.

-Born in Anadarko, Oklahoma in 1906, Thompson led a wayward life but in his middle age published a slew of paperback originals in the United States during the Fifties and Sixties that now widely are seen as crime fiction classics.
+Born in Anadarko, Oklahoma in 1906, Thompson led a wayward life but in his middle age he published a slew of hard-hitting paperback originals in the United States during the Fifties and Sixties that now widely are seen as crime fiction classics.
 Essentially this run extends a dozen years beginning with The Killer Inside Me (1952) and ending with Pop.
-1240 (1964).
+1280 (1964).
 Along the way some of the author's most famous paperback originals were Savage Night, The Nothing Man, A Swell-Looking Babe, A Hell of a Woman, After Dark, My Sweet, The Getaway and The Grifters.

 Personally I find Thompson's crime writing much more perverse and viscerally horrifying than Cain's.
 Cain after all was in vogue in the Thirties, while Thompson was pushing the envelope even by Fifties standards.
-I frequently come across passages in Thompson that I find intensely disquieting--that's not something I can say so much about Hammett or Chandler or even James M. Cain.
+I frequently come across passages in Thompson that I find intensely unsettling--that's not something I can say so much about Hammett or Chandler or even James M. Cain.

 But I think Symons essentially dismissed most of American "tough" crime writing after those three greats as simply sex and sleaze.
 He didn't really like Cain all that much either, complaining of the author's "coarseness of feeling allied with a weakness for melodrama."